KMYU: History

 In 1986, Steven D. King, an Atlanta businessman, successfully petitioned the Federal Communications Commission (FCC) to add channel 12 to St. George as its first full-service television allocation.
 In 1987, applications were received from Red Mountain Broadcasting Company, whose backers included Jim Rogers, owner of Las Vegas station KVBC; and by KUTV, Inc. The FCC designated these applications for comparative hearing in February 1988, but before the hearing could begin, a settlement agreement was reached and approved on May 23 in which KUTV was granted the permit.

 Even though the station would not begin broadcasting until 1999, KUTV began to lay the groundwork for the new station, which received the call sign KUSG.
 Potential was also recognized for KUSG to possibly create a new media market for southern Utah that then could lead to KCCZ in Cedar City becoming a network affiliate as well.
-KUTV then drew the ire of Washington County, which owned the translators by which KUTV was broadcasting in the area, by proposing to begin local advertising insertion for the St. George area on the translators—in part to begin building an advertising base in southern Utah.
+KUTV then drew the ire of the Washington County government, which owned KUTV's translators in the area, by proposing to begin local advertising insertion for the St. George area on the translators—in part to begin building an advertising base in southern Utah.
 This was possible because of the way the signal was delivered from Salt Lake City.
 The first hop on the translator network going south was at Levan.
 The KUTV translator at Levan, which was owned by the station, was authorized as a low-power television station with program origination capabilities.
 However, competing broadcasters, especially KCCZ, believed the deal gave KUTV an unfair advantage by allowing it to use translator infrastructure owned by local authorities.
 To defuse this controversy, KUTV management worked out deals with service companies who took over maintenance of the translators in Washington and Iron counties, and local ad insertion began in February 1992.
 In the meantime, plans to build KUSG itself continued to be delayed.

 KUSG began broadcasting on August 21, 1999, and initially operated as a satellite station of KUTV.
 However, after Four Points Media Group, a broadcast holding company operated by private equity firm Cerberus Capital Management, acquired KUTV, KUSG, and other smaller-market CBS-owned stations in January 2008, Four Points spun out KUSG with separate programming.
 It became known as "Utah's RTN", an affiliate of the Retro Television Network (RTN) featuring Southern Utah news updates from KUTV; KUTV remained available over the air from its other translator on channel 49 as well as on cable and satellite, and the station estimated this switch left a small number of viewers without KUTV programming.